Below are the areas of the marketing funnel that you need in order to create your full-funnel marketing strategy.

 Step 3: Maintain Customer Loyalty & Advocacy

-Now that you have the customer, you need to continue to work to keep them and turn them into a loyal customer and peer advocate.
+Now that you have the customer, you need to continue to work to keep them and turn them into loyal customers and peer advocates.
 Not only will this continue to nurture your current customer relationship, but it will continue to help build your brand through word-of-mouth recommendations to friends and family.

 - Targeted digital advertisements to current users or lookalike audiences